wadsaek/nixos-config/README.md

+# Description

-## My config for me and now for you too!
+My config for me and now for you too!
 This might not be the best one there is, but it suits my needs!

 # Important